SAP-samples/abap-cheat-sheets/18_Dynpro.md

 >   - is not intended to encourage you to start creating classic dynpros for programming new applications.
 >   - does not cover all facets, techniques, and keywords in great detail.
 >   - is intended to cover a selection of dynpro-related topics and syntax that you may encounter in older ABAP code.
 If you need more information, always consult the ABAP Keyword Documentation.
 > - Some of the statements described here - the ones used in the dynpro flow logic - are programmed in a special programming language.
-Although it looks like ABAP, it is not ABAP.
 > - Links to the ABAP Keyword Documentation in this cheat sheet refer to the documentation for [Standard ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenstandard_abap_glosry.htm) (latest version).

 ## About Dynpros